Definición de mind en inglés:

 put someone in mind of

-- Resemble and so cause someone to think of or remember: he was a small, well-dressed man who put her in mind of a jockeyMás ejemplos en oraciones
+- Resemble and so remind someone of: he was a small, well-dressed man who put her in mind of a jockeyMás ejemplos en oraciones

 - It puts me in mind of when I spent time in Ulster a few years ago.